 This goes without saying though that if you think something is off WITHOUT Dr. Google chiming in to convince you… trust your gut.
 Most of you reading this were raised before instant internet access was a thing and we’re all ok, right?
 Well, we were… before instant internet access.

 Life is a competition from Day 1

 Moms are comparing themselves to other moms and their kids to other kids ALL THE TIME.
 And for the most part, this is totally fine!
 Comparison has ALWAYS been around.
 But now, it’s constant.
 Because we share it on social media!
 Of course only the good parts, or the funny parts, or the parts we WANT people to see… but it’s available 24/7.
 And like normal humans, we use it to judge ourselves against others.
-None of this is an actual problem until it becomes a competition.
+None of this is an actual problem until it becomes a constant competition.

 And it’s not JUST social media for these kiddos.
 It’s EVERYTHING.
 Everything is so dang competitive!
 There’s all this gobbledegook about participation awards and nobody gets their feelings hurt… but at the same time kids still have to compete to get into schools and onto teams.
 Looking at High School students today I am flabbergasted by their resumes!
 I thought I was cool because I had a part-time job and good grades!
 PSHHH!

 How do we make being a kid today better?